Cosmo-Tech/cosmotech-api-python-client/docs/OrganizationApi.md

     organization_id = "organization_id_example" # str | the Organization identifier
     organization_role = OrganizationRole(
         role="role_example",
-    ) # OrganizationRole | the new Organization default security.
+    ) # OrganizationRole | This change the organization default security.
+The default security is the role assigned to any person not on the Access Control List.
+If the default security is None, then nobody outside of the ACL can access the organization.

     # example passing only required values which don't have defaults set
     try: